 “Any decision about asymptomatic testing depends on a number of factors, including community COVID-19 prevalence, the accuracy of the tests that are available, and also convenience, speed, and costs of testing,” Bohman wrote.
 “We do have adequate testing capacity to test as many employees and patients as we think is necessary to maintain a very safe care environment.”

 This article has been updated to omit reference to Vaden Health Center, as not all student testing occurs there.
+It has also been corrected to reflect that the number of tests conducted on Stanford Health Care employees since June 22 is 4,212, not 4,264.
+The Daily regrets this error.

 Contact Julia Ingram at jmingram ‘at’ stanford.edu.